 You may also spot these trees in pictures of old antebellum homes throughout the southern coastal parts of the United States.
 They are a monumental tree throughout history.

-Your Local Arborist in Fort Walton Beach
+Your Local Arborist in Fort Walton Beach & Surrounding Areas

 Do you have a Southern Live Oak Tree that you need to plant, transplant, remove or prune?
 The arborists at New Leaf Arboriculture are here to help with all your Southern Live Oak Tree needs.
 If you are ready to plant a Southern Live Oak Tree, please remember these trees can grow very large.
 Ample room for growth is needed when planning the placement of this tree.
 Call us today to schedule an appointment.